Dalbec hits 2-run shot as Red Sox rally past Angels 4-3

 OHTANI BREAK

-Ohtani will get some extra rest before he makes his next pitching start, manager Joe Maddon said.
+Ohtani will get some extra rest before he makes his next pitching start, Maddon said.
 Ohtani was scheduled to come up again in the Angels’ rotation on Tuesday against Cleveland.

 “We’re going to move him him back.
 We haven’t decided to where.
 No blisters, no nothing.
 It’s just being proactive,” Maddon said.